mhib/combusken/README.md

 # Combusken
 Combusken is a UCI-compliant open source chess engine using [Alpha-beta algorithm](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
-You can play with on [lichess](https://lichess.org/@/combuskengine).
+You can play with it on [lichess](https://lichess.org/@/combuskengine).

 ## UCI options